2014 Australian Individual Speedway Championship

 The 2014 Individual Speedway Australian Championship was a Motorcycle speedway competition organised by Motorcycling Australia for the Australian Solo Championship.

 The three final rounds took place between 4 January and 11 January.
 The championship was won by 2012 World Champion Chris Holder who won his 5th Australian title.
 Jason Doyle finished in second place with Josh Grajczonek in third.

-The rounds were held at the Loxford Park Speedway 4 January, Undera Park Speedway on 8 January, with the final round held at Adelaide's Gillman Speedway on 11 January.
+The rounds were held at the Loxford Park Speedway on 4 January, Undera Park Speedway on 8 January, with the final round held at Adelaide's Gillman Speedway on 11 January.